 Holistic Opportunities for Prevention and Education Program addresses the current gap in services offered to high-risk pregnant women on the Lower Eastern Shore.
 The Program, provided through Qlarant in Easton, targets poverty stricken and ill-informed women facing pre-partum or postpartum depression as well as addiction.
 Holistic healing is characterized by the treatment of the whole person, taking into account the mind, body and spirit as well as environmental and social factors.

-Through grant funding by the state of Maryland, we are able to partner with pregnant or parenting 18 – 24 year old mothers and fathers.
+Through grant funding by the state of Maryland, we are able to partner with young people ages 16-24.
 The aim is to plug them into the right resources to improve their job skills, further their education and find a job.
 In turn, this provides them the opportunity to better serve themselves and their family.